Ravenstine/skillex/README.md

 How did it do that???

-The compiler looked at the intent you wrote(the word "intent" being a bit of a misnomer) and derived an intent name, a sample utterance, an a slot including the slot type!
+The compiler looked at the utterance you wrote and derived an intent name, a sample utterance, an a slot including the slot type!
 When you define a slot in your intent by itself with no type specified, it will attempt to guess the type based on the name if it matches an Amazon built-in slot type.
 We'll learn about defining types later on.
 For now, this will work perfectly.

 Upload this schema in the Skill Builder and build the interaction model.
 When that's done, reinvoke your skill by saying "Alexa, open my skill."